 What are Cryptocurrencies?

-Before you can answer “what is cryptocurrency mining?” you need to understand what cryptocurrencies are.
-Cryptocurrency is a form of digital money, designed to be secured by blockchain technology into an almost unbreakable code.
+Before you can answer “what is cryptocurrency mining?” and “how to cryptocurrency mining,” you need to understand what cryptocurrencies are.
+A cryptocurrency is a form of digital money designed to be secured by blockchain technology into an almost unbreakable code.
 Cryptocurrencies were designed to be anonymous (in most cases), with all transactions permanently recorded in the public blockchain ledger.

 Cryptocurrencies Are A Breakthrough in Finance